 - General market conditions – If it’s a buyer’s market, expect a lot of negotiating power to gravitate towards potential buyers.
 Alternatively, in a seller’s market, you’ll likely have significant command over the final home selling price and should be prepared for a swift sale.

-There are limitations to how accurate you can estimate the price tag of the inherited house in Texas that you’re selling.
+There are limitations to how accurate you can estimate the price tag of your inherited house.
 If you’re truly ready to proceed, you can hire local experts to help with the pricing and the process.

 Once you’ve arrived at a more accurate estimate for the market value of your property, you’ll need to get ahead of any potential hangups by staying informed about any tax implications, both at the state and federal levels: